mirage335/PanelBoard/README.md

 ## Indicators

 * Clock must be visible at all times and include seconds indicator to demonstrate display is continuing to update.
-* Autopilot (of any kind) ON/OFF indicator should be included on taskbar if relevant data is available.
+* Autopilot (of any kind) ON/OFF indicator should be included on taskbar at all times if relevant data is available.

 # Recommended

-* webClient - Provides methods to launch multiple instances of web browsers each with file parameters recognizable in window lists.
+* webClient - Provides methods to launch multiple instances of filesystem and web browsers, each with file parameters recognizable in window lists.

 # Design